 The cost to dive is;

-You will need all your own dive gear including two tanks if it is a double dive, a dive computer and dive weights.
+You will need all your own dive gear including two tanks if it is a double dive, a dive computer (or tables for the traditionalists) and dive weights.
 It is mandatory that you carry a safety sausage or surface marker buoy and you will not be able to dive without one.
 It is also recommended you carry a dive knife, torch, snorkel, and a compass.
 As mentioned previously if solo diving you must carry the appropriate equipment.

-The club does have a number of Aluminium dive tanks available for hire at $20/day and also has an arrangement with our affiliate club Murdoch University Divers (MUD) so if you require anything other than tanks we recommend you contact either MUD or a local dive shop.
+The club has a number of Aluminium dive tanks available for loan for a suggested donation of $20.
+There is also an arrangement with our affiliate club Murdoch University Divers (MUD) so if you require anything other than tanks we recommend you contact either MUD or a local dive shop.
 Details of the MUD facility are on the link below.
 If using this facility please let MUD know you are a UEC nomination diver.

 You will need to provide your own food and drink for the day along with appropriate spare/warm clothing, hat and sunscreen.
 There is an outside shower on the boat with limited hot water.

 The UEC's bank account details are as follows: